florian-lup/comment-crunch/README.md

 # Comment Crunch

 Comment Crunch is a web application that analyzes YouTube comments using AI to extract key insights, sentiment, and trends.
-The application uses the YouTube API to fetch comments and OpenAI's GPT-4o to provide a comprehensive analysis.
+The application uses the YouTube API to fetch comments and can use either OpenAI's GPT models or Google's Gemini models to provide a comprehensive analysis.

 ## Features